 - Expires must be the expiration date as indicated on the document.

-In Part B, the representative must electronically sign Section 2:
+Once complete, you must electronically sign Section 2:

 - Your first name, last name, and title will pre-populate.
 Confirm the information is correct.